 To serve over toast : Toast the bread, heat up the Ratatouille and poach an egg.
 Drizzle toast with a little olive oil, top with warm Ratatouille and poached egg.
 Season with salt and pepper and top with fresh herbs.

-Keywords: ratatouille, ratatouille recipe, ratatouille recipes, easy ratatouille recipe, baked ratatouille recipe, sheet pan ratatouille recipe,
+Keywords: ratatouille, ratatouille recipe, ratatouille recipes, easy ratatouille recipe, baked ratatouille recipe, best ratatouille recipe, sheet pan ratatouille recipe,